-Right click on the file names below and select "Save Target As..." to save to your computer.
+To download or save to your computer any of the files on this page, right click on the file name (link) and select "Save Target As...".
 To receive updates on training and other resources, please join our email list.

 Current PEPPER User's Guide:

-- View a list of the 12 MAC jurisdictions and the number of providers in each jurisdiction in total and by state for PEPPER Q4FY13 (38 KB XLS).
+- View a list of the 12 MAC jurisdictions and the number of providers in each jurisdiction in total and by state for PEPPER Q4FY13 (XLS).

-- Partial Hospitalization Program PEPPER Training: Session 2 − This session is a demonstration of a PHP PEPPER to review the reports included, and a discussion about how the PEPPER can be used.
-(Duration: 37:00, requires Flash 10.0 or later)
+- Partial Hospitalization Program PEPPER Training: Session 2 (Duration: 37:00): This session is a demonstration of a PHP PEPPER to review the reports included, and a discussion about how the PEPPER can be used.

-- Download the PowerPoint slides (653 kbs, PDF) for the PHP PEPPER training session.
+- Download the PowerPoint slides (PDF) for the PHP PEPPER training session.

-- View questions and answers (102 kbs, Word) from the September 11, 2012 PHP PEPPER training session.
+- View questions and answers (DOC) from the September 11, 2012 PHP PEPPER training session.

-- Access a transcript (72kbs, Word) of the October 2, 2012 PHP PEPPER question and answer session.
+- Access a transcript (DOC) of the October 2, 2012 PHP PEPPER question and answer session.